gem/oq-irmt-qgis/svir/help/source/14_driving_the_oqengine.rst

 Run a postprocessing (or risk) calculation on top of a previously computed hazard
 =================================================================================

-To run a postprocessing or risk calculation on top of a previous hazard one you have to click the :guilabel:`Continue` button on the corresponding hazard calculation and select the files including the risk `job.ini` and the related inputs (or a zip archive containing them).
+To run a postprocessing or risk calculation on top of a previous hazard one you have to click the :guilabel:`Continue` button on the corresponding hazard calculation and select the files including the postprocessing or risk `job.ini` and the related inputs (or a zip archive containing them).

 Remove a calculation